HTML5 Mandelbrot set & Julia sets

 You can mirror the image by using area zoom from reverse directions.

-Notice: Animation works only with palette based coloring (i.e. VGA/B&W/Nice).
+Notice: Animation works best with palette based coloring (i.e. VGA/B&W/Nice).
 Try it e.g. with Julia1 preset.

 Anti-aliasing makes 4x bigger images so it can be slow.
 Anti-aliasing also makes PNG output 4x size.